nicholascorten1/webscraping/README.md

 Maybe we can use a numeric system (1-5) to indicate how well something is going

-Here you can find the link [to the kanban board](https://github.com/nicholascorten1/webscraping/projects/1?add_cards_query=is%3Aopen)
+Here you can find the link [to the kanban board](https://github.com/nicholascorten1/webscraping/projects/1?add_cards_query=is%3Aopen).
+Let the names of the branches correspond to the tags in the issues (e.g., B1 for bot 1)

 So a general workflow is:
 1. Pick a ticket from the kanban board